AkhiljithPB/Rolling-update-Ansible-Jenkins-ASG/README.md

 ## Prerequisites
 - Ansible.
 - IAM user with required previleges.
+      _NB: IAM role should be attached to the Ansible Master_
 - Basic knowledge in Autoscaling group and Ansible-playbook.

 To install ansible: